deadlyvipers/dojo_rules/introduction.md

 "This file is an introduction file"
-"My favorite Code School path is Python"
+"My favorite Code School path is Ruby"